 Since 2014, Ingram competes in the British Touring Car Championship.
-He scored his maiden BTCC victory in the opening race of the 2016 season at Brands Hatch.
+He scored nine BTCC victories so far, finishing best in the championship in the second place in 2018.

 Spraying champagne is something usual for Tom Ingram